jm59psut/A--PI/README.md

 Distributed under the GNU GPL v3 license.
 See ``LICENSE`` for more information.

+## Credits
+To me as an Author and other people from the community

 ## Compatability
 This script should be compatable with other script logic written in JS.